 A key aim of the degree is to provide students with the opportunity to develop a realistic appreciation of the work of a clinical psychologist.
 Guest lectures by experienced psychologist practitioners aim to introduce students to issues in professional practice.
 The course is also designed to prepare students for further training at postgraduate level — the next step towards becoming a Clinical Psychologist.

 This course is accredited by the British Psychological Society as conferring eligibility for the Graduate Basis for Chartered membership (GBC), the first step towards becoming a Chartered Psychologist.

 This course is designed for students that are looking for a programme that aims to allow them the opportunity to gain an understanding of the scope of clinical psychology theory and practice, while at the same time providing the basis for professional accreditation as a Chartered Psychologist.

 How You Study

-The course aims to produce graduate Psychologists who are critical thinkers and independent researchers.
-This means that graduating students would be able to tackle psychological problems and issues as independent researchers taking a critical and analytical approach.
+The course aims to produce graduate psychologists who are critical thinkers and independent researchers.
+This means that graduating students are expected to be able to tackle psychological problems and issues as independent researchers taking a critical and analytical approach.